leightonpayne/ncbiopenapi/README.md

 - Expect potential bugs, missing features, or breaking changes
 - Consider this package experimental and use at your own risk

+For a more stable experience, use the [official NCBI Datasets tools](https://www.ncbi.nlm.nih.gov/datasets).

 ## About NCBI Datasets API

 NCBI Datasets is a resource that lets you easily gather data from NCBI.
 The Datasets version 2 API is still in alpha, and NCBI is updating it frequently to add new functionality, fix bugs, and enhance usability.